jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 - **providerId**, which is the Id handed to us from the OAuth provider (which we will wire up later in this series)
 - **provider**, the name of the provider in which the `providerId` came from

-With the `Schema` in place, we can move on.
+With the schema in place, we can move on.

 Inside the `database` directory, create a new directory called `user` and add a new file called `index.js`.
+This will house the code that will query/update the database for us.

 Add the following code;

 ```javascript
 import { getUserById } from './get'